On systems of rational difference equations and periodic tetrachotomies: A Periodic Tetrachotomy Result

-Assume $\delta_{k}=\gamma_{k}$, then this system exhibits the following tetrachotomy behavior. \begin{enumerate}[I] \item Suppose the spectral radius of $A$ is less than $1$, then every solution converges to the unique equilibrium. \item Suppose the spectral radius of $A$ is equal to $1$ and $-1$ is not an eigenvalue of $A$, then every solution converges to a periodic solution of not necessarily prime period $k$.
-Furthermore in this case there exist periodic solutions with prime period $k$. \item Suppose the spectral radius of $A$ is equal to $1$ and $-1$ is an eigenvalue of $A$, then every solution converges to a periodic solution of not necessarily prime period $2k$.
-Furthermore in this case there exist periodic solutions with prime period $2k$. \item Suppose the spectral radius of $A$ is greater than $1$ then there exist solutions where $x_{n}+y_{n}$ is unbounded. \end{enumerate} \end{thm}
+This system exhibits the following tetrachotomy behavior. \begin{enumerate}[I] \item Suppose the spectral radius of $A$ is less than $1$, then every solution converges to the zero equilibrium. \item Suppose the spectral radius of $A$ is equal to $1$, every eigenvalue $\lambda$ with $|\lambda|=1$ has algebraic multiplicity equal to its geometric multiplicity, and $-1$ is not an eigenvalue of $A$, then every solution converges to a periodic solution of not necessarily prime period $k$.
+Furthermore in this case there exist periodic solutions with prime period $k$. \item Suppose the spectral radius of $A$ is equal to $1$, every eigenvalue $\lambda$ with $|\lambda|=1$ has algebraic multiplicity equal to its geometric multiplicity, and $-1$ is an eigenvalue of $A$, then every solution converges to a periodic solution of not necessarily prime period $2k$.
+Furthermore in this case there exist periodic solutions with prime period $2k$. \item Suppose the spectral radius of $A$ is greater than $1$ or the spectral radius of $A$ is equal to $1$ and $A$ has an eigenvalue $\lambda$ with $|\lambda|=1$ whose algebraic multiplicity exceeds its geometric multiplicity.
+Then there exist solutions where $x_{n}+y_{n}$ is unbounded. \end{enumerate} \end{thm}

 \begin{proof} To begin we rewrite our system using matrix notation, as was done in Section 4.
 We let and where

 Our system then becomes